s2l1/Headless-Samourai-Dojo/README.md

 When the syncing of the database has completed retrieve the Tor onion addresses (v2 and v3) of the API of your Dojo.

-`./dojo.sh onion`
+`$ ./dojo.sh onion`

-A maintenance tool is accessible through your Tor browser at the url.
-The maintenance tool requires that you allow javascript for the site.
+A maintenance tool is accessible through your Tor browser at this onion address you have just obtained.
+Other than maintenance, this tool is what you will use to pair a Samourai Wallet on mobile to your Dojo on ODROID.
+The tool requires that you allow javascript for the site.

 A few lines ago you edited `docker-node.conf.tpl` entered a value for `NODE_ADMIN_KEY`.
 Go to the v3_address.onion (maintenance tool) and log in using the `NODE_ADMIN_KEY` value.
 Click the pairing tab and you will see a QR code for pairing.
 We will utilize in the next step where you will pair your Samourai Wallet with your Dojo.

+Take some time to get familiar with Dojo commands and docs below.

 ```
 # dojo command help